yegor256/blog/_drafts/_data.md

 It's obvious from this code that if the file exists, the method loads and returns its content.
-If not, it returns `null`, which will be a good indicator for the caller that something is not right and the content of the file is not available.
+If not, it returns `null`, which will be a good indication for the caller that something is not right and the content of the file is not available.

 ## Getters and Setters